BasicWolf/archived-concrete-settings/docs/src/basic_concepts.rst

   to the required type.
 * **Validators** is a collection of callables which validate the value of the setting.
 * **Behaviors** is a collection of :class:`Behavior <concrete_settings.Behavior>`
-  objects which modify a setting's behavior during different stages of its life cycle.
+  objects which modify a setting behavior during different stages of its life cycle.
 * **Documentation** is a multi-line doc string intended for the end user.

 Reading settings
 ----------------